Emtricitabine (em-trye-SYE-ta-been), Tenofovir Disoproxil Fumarate (ten-OF-oh-vir dye-soe-PROX-il FUE-ma-rate)

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- There are many other medicines that you should not use together with emtricitabine and tenofovir disoproxil fumarate.
+- There are many other medicines that you should not use together with emtricitabine and tenofovir.
 Make sure your doctor knows about all other medicines you are using.

 Warnings While Using This Medicine

-- This medicine is not for treating chronic hepatitis B virus (HBV) infection.
+- You may need to be tested for hepatitis B virus.
+This medicine is not approved to treat chronic hepatitis B virus (HBV) infection.